 6. The H-PCRF stores the received Service Information.

-NOTE 2: Subscription checks do not apply for the invocation of MPS for DTS when the PCRF performs the authorization.
+If the AF session is for MPS for DTS invocation, the PCRF performs MPS subscription checks if and only if requested by the AF.

 7. The H-PCRF identifies the affected established IP-CAN Session(s) using the information previously received from the PCEF/V-PCRF and the Service Information received from the AF.